 Plantar pressure is a measurement that identifies and quantifies areas of high pressure (stress) in one's feet.
 The insole plantar pressure wireless system is designed to measure in-shoe pressures.
 Each insole contains an array of high quality capacitance sensors.
 In-shoe plantar pressure distribution assessment allows physicians to evaluate how various foot orthoses, braces, or shoe designs affect atypical loading under the feet.

 The barefoot plantar pressure system is designed to measure the distribution of pressure on the barefoot while walking or standing.
 The system consists of a pressure plate, placed on the walkway, level with the floor.

 The data obtained from the pressure plate can be analyzed using the equipped software to determine peak pressure, pressure time integral, and maximum force under different regions of the foot.
 In addition, a custom-developed program is used to calculate certain parameters of interest, including the Center of Pressure Excursion Index (CPEI), peak pressure, foot angle, and the temporal sequence of loading for three phases of stance.

 Electromyography (EMG) is a medical technique used to evaluate and record the electrical activity produced by skeletal muscles.
 EMG electrodes are used in coordination with our motion capture system, allowing us to see which muscles are working properly.
 With the aid of EMG, abnormalities can be detected within the muscular system and how the muscles are working with the patient’s skeletal system.
 EMG’s are very useful for patients undergoing rehab (to track progress) and for patients with neuromusculoskeletal conditions (to better understand how our patients may be better treated).

-Isometric/isokinetic dynamometers are devices used to measure strength in the lower and upper extremities.
+The lab has two isometric/isokinetic dynamometers to measure strength in the lower and upper extremities.
 They are used to test post-operative strength or changes in strength during the course of therapy.
 Our dynamometers are useful for quantifying muscle strength and allow us to systematically observe how well a patients muscle is functioning.

 The Malleolar Valgus Index (MVI) is a static measurement taken with a flatbed computer scanner.
 An MVI value is helpful in categorizing the structure of a foot along a spectrum containing planus (flat-foot), rectus (ideally-aligned), and cavus (high-arched) feet.